Back to Writing

 Boosting Claude: Faster, Clearer Code Analysis with MGrep

-I tested whether a stronger search tool could improve an LLM's ability to understand a codebase.
-With one instruction to use mgrep, a semantic search tool by mixedbread, Claude got faster, more efficient, and more accurate.
+A better search tool helps an LLM understand code.
+When I told Claude to use mgrep, a semantic search tool from mixedbread, its analysis became faster, more efficient, and more accurate.

 What does Mgrep do?

-mgrep is a grep-like tool that uses semantic search.
+mgrep is a grep-like tool for semantic search.
 Basic usage looks like this:

-It didn't pull files by the string "pricing"; it pulled semantically related chunks.
+Image It didn't pull files by the string "pricing"; it pulled semantically related code.

 The A/B Test Setup

-I wanted the AI to explain image handling, UX, and editor architecture in my application.
+I asked the AI to explain the image handling, UX, and editor architecture in my application.

 Prompt A (Standard Claude):